Our shift work surveys serve the following purposes:

 - Communicate to the workforce the methodology and timing of the shift-change project.

 - Educate the workforce about the types of different schedules that are available to them.

-A typical survey analysis report will have a graphic depiction of the survey results, generally comparing your company’s responses to those of the average shiftworker (see graphics on this page).
+A typical survey analysis report will have a graphic depiction of the survey results, generally comparing your companyβs responses to those of the average shift worker (see graphics on this page).
 The report also includes detailed, numerical results arranged in tables for easy cross-referencing.
 For example, if seniority is an issue, it may be appropriate to break out the answers by years of service.
 The results, in this instance, will show how each seniority grouping responded to all of the questions on the survey.
-Other typical break-outs include: by shift, by department, by job title and by gender.
+Other typical break-outs include: by shift, by the department, by job title, and by gender.

 Asking the shift workers to evaluate various shift schedule concepts is a critical step in the survey process.
 We do this by showing the concepts to the workforce and discussing the advantages and disadvantages of each concept with them.
 Once they understand a concept, we ask them to rate it on a scale ranging from βno wayβΒ to βperfectβΒ.
 Their responses are then indexed to identify the best schedule types for your workforce.